kayeofswords/soulsinnerstatues/chapter-2.md

 When people are saying this genuinely and not deceptively, I believe this means that they experienced the spiritual version of “friendship at first sight” (which is a real thing in research).
 They saw a depiction of a God or started to learn about them and just *knew* they needed to worship that God.
 It can be a very magnetic pull and generate intense, difficult-to-describe emotions.
 The person making this claim is still the agent.
 They are the one who decides to offer the libation or light the incense.

+#### What About Transformative Experiences?

+Transformative experiences of the Gods are beautiful things.
+These can come in the form of dreams, experiences in journey meditations, sudden illumination from wisdom tradition texts, or even just seeing the way the sun strikes newly-opened spring flowers.
+In ritual, it is not unheard of for someone to be overcome with strong feelings of connection and love when praying to a God for the first time, as if a floodgate has opened.
+Prayers can lead to steady streams of coincidences.
+Divination outcomes can teach us about the parts of ourselves we need to grow or let go of, and the techniques themselves put us in contact with the God(s) to whom we have consecrated our tools.

 In Platonism, the Gods have something called *providential love* (eros pronoetikos) for us — a type of care flowing without cease and without boundaries to all who are open to receiving it.
 Experiencing bliss or a sense of deep connection in prayer can sometimes be mistaken for chosenness.
 Having a religious experience, cleaning oneself up, and committing to excellence can also sometimes lean on the idea of chosenness as a self-soothing mechanism — we like to believe that someone else is rooting for us *specifically*, and it's useful to unpack why we may believe that is the case.
 In addition, maybe we actually just chose a life where we will do a specific set of activities, and a spiritual experience was the jolt that motivated us to finally get done what we had already committed to doing.

+If something like this happens, approach it with humility.
+Decompress however you need, but an experience does not indicate “chosenness” (although it may indicate your closeness to a God, especially if that is what you have been asking about while praying).

 ### An Important Caveat About Gods’ Functional Roles